Western Schism: Consequences

 In the intense partisanship that was characteristic of the Middle Ages, the schism engendered a fanatical hatred noted by Johan Huizinga:

 when the town of Bruges went over to the "obedience" of Avignon, a great number of people left to follow their trade in a city of Urbanist allegiance. ...
 In the 1382, the oriflamme, which might only be unfurled in a holy cause, was taken up against the Flemings, because they were Urbanists, that is, infidels.

 Sustained by such national and factional rivalries, the schism continued after the deaths of both Urban VI in 1389 and Clement VII in 1394.
-Boniface IX was crowned in Rome in 1389, and Benedict XIII, who was elected against the wishes of Charles VI of France, reigned in Avignon from 1394.
-When Pope Boniface died in 1404, the eight cardinals of the Roman conclave offered to refrain from electing a new pope if Benedict would resign; but when Benedict's legates refused on his behalf, (Note: According to Joëlle Rollo-Koster, Benedict's legates were imprisoned until after the conclave ended.) the Roman party then proceeded to elect Pope Innocent VII.
-Discussions continued instead with Innocent, but quickly stalled and by February 1405, and Benedict's envoys had returned to Avignon.
+Boniface IX was crowned in Rome in 1389, and Benedict XIII, who was elected against the wishes of King Charles VI of France, reigned in Avignon from 1394.
+When Pope Boniface died in 1404, the eight cardinals of the Roman conclave offered to refrain from electing a new pope if Benedict would resign; but when Benedict's legates refused on his behalf, (Note: According to Joëlle Rollo-Koster, Benedict's legates were imprisoned until after the conclave ended.) the Roman party then proceeded to elect Innocent VII.
+Discussions continued instead with Innocent, but quickly stalled and by February 1405, Benedict's envoys had returned to Avignon.
 Benedict quickly excommunicated Innocent and with an army started marching towards Rome, in May 1405.
 He occupied Genoa for a year and awaited French military support, which never came.
 Innocent died 6 November 1406, and the Roman cardinals elected Angelo Correr as Gregory XII.

 The suggestion for a church council to resolve the Schism, first made in 1378, was not adopted initially, because canon law required that a pope call a council.
-Eventually theologians like Pierre d'Ailly and Jean Gerson, adopted arguments that permitted the Church to call a council to resolve this issue, while Francesco Zabarella argued that a council could only be convoked by an emperor.
+Eventually theologians like Pierre d'Ailly and Jean Gerson adopted arguments that permitted the Church to call a council to resolve this issue, while Francesco Zabarella argued that a council could only be convoked by an emperor.

 Three popes

 Benedict and Gregory agreed to abdicate their respective papacies in December 1406.
 However, Benedict stated that he wanted to negotiate a solution first.
 Gregory sent an ambassador to the St. Victor abbey in Marseille, where Benedict was staying.
 On the other hand, Gregory preferred Savona, and Benedict concurred.
 They balked at the last moment, and both groups of cardinals abandoned their preferred leaders.
 The Council of Pisa met in 1409 under the auspices of the cardinals to try solving the dispute.
-At the fifteenth session, on 5 June 1409, the Council of Pisa attempted to depose both the Roman pope and Avignon antipope as schismatical, heretical, perjured and scandalous, but proceeded to inflame the problem even further by electing Peter Philargi, the cardinal archbishop of Milan, as Alexander V. He reigned briefly in Pisa from June 26, 1409, to his death in 1410, when he was succeeded by Baldassare Cossa as John XXIII, who achieved limited support.
+At the fifteenth session, on 5 June 1409, the Council of Pisa attempted to depose both the Roman pope and Avignon antipope as schismatical, heretical, perjured and scandalous, but proceeded to inflame the problem even further by electing Peter Philargi, the cardinal Archbishop of Milan, as Alexander V. He reigned briefly in Pisa from June 26, 1409, to his death in 1410, when he was succeeded by Baldassare Cossa as John XXIII, who achieved limited support.